Your first visit

 WARM UP WITH THE CLASS

 You'll pair up with a training partner and start moving.
-Our warm-ups are built around jiu-jitsu concepts and partner drills, not jumping jacks or burpees.
+Our warm-ups are built around Jiu-Jitsu concepts and partner drills, not jumping jacks or burpees.
 You're learning from the first minute.
 If something doesn't feel right, you can stop and ask.
 Coaches and senior students will help you through it.

 03